vinceimbat/vinceimbat/content/Diary.md

 sr-ease: 237
 ---

 Writing on my diary every morning is my method of listening to myself at a regular basis.
-I dedicate an entire hour after my pre-desk routine of [[My daily routine]] to just writing on my diary.
+I dedicate an entire hour after my pre-desk routine of [[thoughts/my daily routine]] to just writing on my diary.
 It doesn’t have to take up an entire hour, but I’m giving it that much leeway.

 The foundation for the success of my diary writing is being able to keep myself in a vacuum within an hour where I can hear myself and myself alone.
 I don’t read or listen to anyone’s words or thoughts before I do it.
 This also means no internet and doing it right after [[thoughts/meditation]].
 It is the first form of writing I do in the morning.